 The 1959 Project originated as a mixed-methodology initiative aimed at recalling, sharing, and rethinking the evolution of the University of Michigan-Dearborn from a specialized co-op education program to an autonomous regional campus.

-The project includes five digital humanities initiatives, which serve as both an expanding archive for inquiry and as avenues for restorative and expanded storytelling.
-These efforts are designed to inform the development of future reparative policies on the campus.
+The project includes three digital humanities initiatives, which serve as both an expanding archive for inquiry and as avenues for restorative and expanded storytelling.
+Together, these initiatives allow the 1959 Project team to create dynamic multimedia deliverables and contribute to the UM-Dearborn Campus Archive’s and Mardigian Library’s resources for future inquiry on campus history.
+These efforts are also designed with the aim of informing the development of future reparative policies on the campus.

-This collection makes digitally curated interviews from the archives of the Mardigian Library at the University of Michigan-Dearborn available on a public database powered by the Oral History Metadata Synchronizer (OHMS) and OMEKA S. Researchers are working on the curation of archived interviews with former faculty and administrators, including William E. Stirton, the Vice Chancellor who was the first Director of the Dearborn Campus from 1959 to 1968; Dr. Helen M. Graves, a professor of political science who helped found UM-Dearborn’s Commission for Women in 1974; and former Chancellor Blenda J. Wilson, who served in that role from 1989 to 1992 and was both the first African American and first woman to lead any University of Michigan campus–indeed, the first woman to lead any public university in Michigan.
+This collection makes digitally curated interviews from the archives of the Mardigian Library at the University of Michigan-Dearborn available on a public database powered by the Oral History Metadata Synchronizer (OHMS) and OMEKA S. Researchers have curated the archived interviews with former faculty and administrators, including former Chancellor William A. Jenkins, who held that position from 1980 to 1988 and was the first African American person to do so; Helen M. Graves, a professor of political science who helped found UM-Dearborn’s Commission for Women in 1974; and former Chancellor Blenda J. Wilson, who served in that role from 1988 to 1992 and was both the first African American woman and first woman to lead any University of Michigan campus–indeed, the first woman to lead any public university in Michigan.

-In its first phase, the Michigan Middle East Travelers Oral History Project (MMETOHP) explored the agency of travelers in navigating “regimes of im/mobilty” to maintain contact with friends and family in the Middle East.
-During its second phase, MMETOHP is focusing its interviews on members of the Dearborn campus community who have traveled to the Middle East.
-Phase 2 will also focus on feelings of belonging to the Dearborn campus community.
-Researchers are currently developing a survey for staff, students, faculty, alumni, and retirees to explore these issues across all segments of the campus community and to identify potential interviewees.
-This multi-modal approach will add individualized nuance to our understanding of the anonymized data from the surveys.
+The Survey of Travel, Mobility, and the Campus Community was created out of an existing project, the Michigan Middle East Travelers Oral History Project (MMETOHP).
+In its first phase, MMETOHP explored the agency of travelers in navigating “regimes of im/mobilty” to maintain contact with friends and family in the Middle East through oral history interviews that were collected and curated by faculty, staff, and students.
+During its second phase, MMETOHP is focusing its interviews on members of the Dearborn campus community who have traveled to the Middle East in conjunction with an exploration into feelings of belonging in the Dearborn campus community.

 Inclusive Storytelling Hub